rbong/vim-flog/EXAMPLES.md

             \ }
 ```

-You can use `:Flogsetargs` after the graph has launched to override these options:
+You can use `:Flogsetargs` after the git branch graph has launched to override these options:

 ```
 # Clear the max count